liferay/liferay-docs/developer/reference/articles/front-end/03-liferay-npm-bundler/04-how-the-default-preset-configures-the-liferay-npm-bundler.markdown

+---
+header-id: how-the-default-preset-configures-the-liferay-npm-bundler
+---

-# How the Default Preset Configures the liferay-npm-bundler [](id=how-the-default-preset-configures-the-liferay-npm-bundler)
+# How the Default Preset Configures the liferay-npm-bundler

+[TOC levels=1-4]

 The liferay-npm-bundler comes with a default configuration preset:
 [`liferay-npm-bundler-preset-standard`](https://github.com/liferay/liferay-npm-build-tools/tree/master/packages/liferay-npm-bundler-preset-standard)